JOThurgood/mhd-ray-tracing/README.md

 # mhd-ray-tracing
-A python repository of ray tracing methods (e.g. WKB) and plotting tools for MHD waves.
+A python repository of ray tracing methods (e.g. WKB) and plotting tools for MHD wave trajectories.

 ## Current functionality
 Currently consists of the generalised WKB solution for fast waves in a zero beta plasma for a user-specified or predefined magnetic field.
 The intention is to further generalise the code in future (e.g. different modes, finite-beta, nonlinearity, etc)